jdelaune/AWS-EC2-Snapshot-Management/README.txt

 Current Maintainer: Jordan de Laune

-AWS EC2 Snapshot Management is a php script which is prunes EC2 snapshots as if they were backups.
+AWS EC2 Snapshot Management is a php script which prunes EC2 snapshots as if they were backups.
 It's meant to be run from the command line.

 It will keep snapshots made in the last seven (7) days [Daily], one (1) per